 How to Choose An Elephant Sanctuary

-Cost was very important to us.
-And most tours offer either a half or full day option.
+The cost was very important to us.
+And most tours offer either a half or full-day option.
 We only wanted to go for the morning, because we knew the kids would have had enough after that.

 - Hotel pick up and drop off